The Ultimate Guide to Hiring an Author Assistant - Part 1 of 3

 • responding to emails

-• creating & scheduling social media posts
+• creating and scheduling social media posts

-• writing & sending newsletters
+• writing and sending newsletters

 • researching subjects